Skip to content

 2. docs.json, which is JSON documentation format used by typedoc to generate the HTML documentation later

-Second, buildtools manifest is called, which then takes the docs.json files from each bundle and uses the merge entry point strategy to create the HTML documentation
+Second, buildtools html is called, which then takes the docs.json files from each bundle and uses the merge entry point strategy to create the HTML documentation

 NOTE